Thursday, May 29, 2025

 “And you listen pretty well when you’re not being a wise guy.”

-That thin figure in the shadows heard deVan’s laughter as the boy strode away from the twelfth Station, through the sanctuary and out the back door.
+That thin figure in the shadows heard deVan’s laughter as the boy strode away from the 12th Station, through the sanctuary and out the back door.
 It seemed to glide over to the picture of the man on the cross.
 The figure stood for a while where deVan had stood, looked up, and wondered.

 Thursday, April 10, 2025